 Perhaps you’re wondering why routines even matter.
 You’re getting your work done.
 All is well.

-Now, that you’re convinced that routines will make your life much easier, enjoyable, and productive, let’s talk about how to create those routines!
+Now, that you’re convinced that your need routines, let’s talk about how to actually create them! 🙂

-#2 List All of Your Daily, Weekly, and Monthly Tasks
+#2 List Your Daily, Weekly, and Monthly Tasks

-Start by listing all of your daily, weekly, and monthly tasks.
+To get this routine building started, list all of your daily, weekly, and monthly tasks.
 Include everything from all roles of your life: business, family, home, mother/father, wife/husband, etc. This is similar to a brain dump, but you’re targeting your list to tasks that you repeat daily, weekly, and monthly.

 #3 Lay Out a Basic Schedule

-Here’s a weekly printable that’s perfect for laying out your basic weekly schedule.
+Here’s a weekly schedule printable that’s perfect for laying out your basic weekly schedule.

 #4 Plug Remaining Tasks Into Schedule

-A trick that I’ve find found incredibly helpful is to overestimate time required for tasks by at least 15 minutes, if not more.
+A trick that I’ve find found incredibly helpful is to overestimate the time required for tasks by at least 15 minutes.
 There’s nothing more frustrating than spending the time to create a routine, then have it blown when the first task of the week runs over by 30 minutes.

 Overestimate!
 You’ll be glad you did.